stewhook/ClimbOrDie/README.md

 ### A small, week long game project that experienced no success.
 Project was scrapped within the month as the analytics were not up to par with standards.

-Game had an exciting hook, but quickly died off.
+Game had an exciting hook, but was impossible to play efficiently due to restraints with ROBLOX's physics engine.
 The game was difficult to monetize, and retention + play-time was laughably low.
 ```
 2,100 Plays In 1 Week.
 Peak ~70 Concurrent Players.